Kotti/Kotti/docs/configuration.rst

 ``kotti.includes`` defines a list of hooks that will be called by Kotti when it starts up.
-This gives the opportunity to third party packages to add registrations to the ref:`Pyramid Configurator API` in order to configure views and more.
+This gives the opportunity to third party packages to add registrations to the :ref:`Pyramid Configurator API` in order to configure views and more.

 As an example, we'll add the `kotti_twitter`_ extension to add a Twitter profile widget to the right column of all pages.
 First we